-Duke Energy Renewables, part of Duke Energy's commercial portfolio, constructed the Los Vientos wind farms in Texas, US.
+Duke Energy Renewables, part of Duke Energy’s commercial portfolio, constructed the Los Vientos wind farm in Texas, US.
 Undertaken in five phases, the project involved the installation of approximately 910MW of renewable energy.

 With a combined output of 402MW, the Los Vientos I and II wind farms began commercial operation in December 2012.
 The 200MW third phase started operations on 13 May 2015.

 The 200MW fourth phase of the Los Vientos wind farm came online in August 2016, while the 110MW fifth phase became operational in December 2015.

 Alamo is a 400MW solar photovoltaic (PV) power plant being constructed at different locations in San Antonio, Texas.

 The 200MW Los Vientos 1 wind farm is spread over an area of approximately 30,000 acres of leased farmland.
 It consists of 87 Siemens SWT-2.3-108 turbines, each with a rotor diameter of 108m, which generate electricity sufficient to power approximately 60,000 homes.

 Each wind turbine is supported by a foundation built of 680 cubic yards of concrete and 69t of steel reinforcement.